Loading...

 Well done.

-It's described as cool in the mountains, but not cold overall.
+It's described as cool in the mountains but not cold overall.

 It's very hot and wet.

-Is it because a, the heat was relentless.
+Is it because, A, "The heat was relentless.

-It made lots of people sweat.
+It made lots of people sweat"? or B, "Sometimes it rained heavily.

-Have a think back to the original statement, which justification best fits?
-Pause the video now while you decide.
+Which justification best fits?
+Pause the video now whilst you decide.

 Well done.